leth4/leto/README.md

 Markdown `# headers`, `*italics*`, `**bold**` and `` `inline code` `` are highlighted.
 You can also `[[link]]` to other files and ctrl-click to open them.
 There's also syntax highlighting for code blocks wrapped between `` ``` `` symbols — you can specify the language in the first line, like `` ```csharp ``.
 Languages that support highlighting are *C#*, *C++*, *C*, *JavaScript*, *Python*, *Rust*, *Go*, *Java* and *HLSL*.

 You can open a preview window for any file; task items in a preview window are clickable.
 Note that in leto tasks start with `[ ]`, not `- [ ]`.
-Click `Ctrl + O` to open a file corresponding to the selected preview.
-Click `Ctrl + P` or right-click the title bar of the preview window to make it always stay on top.
+Press `Ctrl + O` to open a file corresponding to the selected preview.
+Press `Ctrl + P` or right-click the title bar of the preview window to make it always stay on top.

 The default font is [Inter](https://github.com/rsms/inter), but you can input any font via the Preferences menu (opened with `Ctrl+P`).
 Note that you need the font installed locally.
 Real italics and bold are only displayed for monospace fonts; otherwise those are just colored.